evalplus/evalplus/README.md

 ### HumanEval+

-The usage is just like the original HumanEval dataset where you just need to implement the `generate_one_completion` function!
+The usage is just like the original HumanEval where you just need to implement the `generate_one_completion` function!

 ```python
 from evalplus.data import get_human_eval_plus, write_jsonl